-There was a net cash inflow from operating activities during the year of £18.2m (2024: £12.2m).
-The Association's net debt position increased due to a reduction in cash balances from £15.7m to £7.6m and the drawdown of a revolving credit facility of £14.0m to support the delivery of the development programme.
-The Association's cash and liquidity position remains strong, and is managed through daily, weekly and monthly cash management and forecasting.
-The financial statements and supporting notes detail the financial performance of the various operating activities of the Association.
+There was a net cash inflow from operating activities during the year of £18.2m (2024: £12.6m).
+The Group's net debt position increased due to a reduction in cash balances from £15.7m to £7.6m and the drawdown of a revolving credit facility of £14.0m to support the delivery of the development programme.
+The Group's cash and liquidity position remains strong, and is managed through daily, weekly and monthly cash management and forecasting.
+Despite a reduction in the year end cash balance at 31 March 2025, the Group had forward funds of approximately 48 months.
+The financial statements and supporting notes detail the financial performance of the various operating activities of the Group.